-During the Middle Ages the doctrine of Perpetual Virginity was defended and taught by St. John Chrysostom (347-407), Gregory of Nyssa and Augustine of Hippo, with the ever-growing stress placed on Marian piety.
-The role for Mary began to appear in the context of the history of salvation.
-St. Augustine produced several writings in defense of the doctrine of perpetual virginity by the end of the 4th century.
+During the Middle Ages the doctrine of Perpetual Virginity of Mary was defended and taught by St. John Chrysostom (347-407), Gregory of Nyssa and Augustine of Hippo, with the ever-growing stress placed on Marian piety.
+The role of Mary began to appear in the context of the history of salvation.
+St. Augustine produced several writings in defence of the doctrine of perpetual virginity by the end of the 4th century.

 The Anglo-Catholic, Roman Catholic, and Eastern and Oriental Orthodox Churches expressed this belief in their liturgies making reference to “ever virgin" (Greek: ἀειπάρθενος, translit. aeiparthenos).
 The Assyrian Church of the East also referred to Mary as “Ever-Virgin”.

 Protestant reformers also strongly supported the doctrine including Luther, Latimer, and Cranmer, as well as John Wesley, founder of the Methodist Church.